streamingfast/substreams/docs/developer-guide/creating-protobuf-schemas.md

 ```
 {% endcode %}

-Now that we have created our custom Protobuf definition file. we will generate the associated rust code.&#x20;
+Now that we have created our custom Protobuf definition file. we will generate the associated Rust code.

 ```bash
 substreams protogen substreams.yaml --exclude-paths="sf/ethereum,sf/substreams,google"